theautumn/panel_gen/README.md

                NXX values or switch name.
 1xb, 5xb, panel, or all.
 Default is panel.
   -t switch    Terminate calls only on a particular switch.
 Takes either 3
                digit NXX values or switch name.
-Defaults to sane options for whichever switch you are originating from.
+Defaults to options for whichever switch you are originating from.
   -v volume    Call volume is a proprietary blend of frequency and randomness.
                Can be light, normal, or heavy.
 Default is normal, which is